snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ## **"CCD Like" Operation**
+Conventional CCDs measure charge packets only once before discarding them, Skipper CCDs incorporate a floating gate amplifier that enables multiple non-destructive measurements of the same charge packet.
 The unique layered structure allows these ionization electrons to be:

 1) Generated in the noble liquid (LAr/LXe)
 2) Drifted toward the Al₂O₃ interface, but remain in the noble liquid
 3) Transported laterally via potential wells created by the metal electrodes
 4) Read out through a skipper circuit design

-Note: Noble liquids naturally exhibit poor wetting on oxide surfaces due to chemical dissimilarity.
+Note: Noble liquids naturally exhibit poor wetting on oxide surfaces.
 This is actually beneficial for this detector because:
 - Poor wetting prevents strong adhesion forces that would trap electrons at the interface
 - The electrons remain mobile in the liquid rather than "sticking" to the surface
 - Electric fields can effectively manipulate these mobile electrons
 - The non-wetting condition creates a situation where electrons remain in the noble liquid but close enough to the interface to be trapped while allowing their controlled movement through the potential wells.

 Advantages:
-- Sub-electron Noise Levels: Multiple sampling reduces noise by a factor of 1/√N (where N is the number of samples), allowing the device to reach extraordinary sensitivity.
+- Sub-electron Noise Levels: Multiple sampling reduces noise by a factor of 1/√N (where N is the number of samples)
-- Single-electron Resolution: This technology enables "counting" individual electrons with high confidence, making it capable of detecting even the weakest signals.

 [Skipper-CCDs: current applications and future](https://agenda.infn.it/event/22092/contributions/166721/attachments/91165/123549/Poster%20-%20Skipper-CCDs_%20current%20applications%20and%20future.pdf)